conoroshea1996/elderJsTest/src/routes/blog/publish-jobs-to-linkedin-using-hirehive.md

 ---
-title: "How to publish jobs to LinkedIn using HireHive"
+title: 'How to publish jobs to LinkedIn using HireHive'
-date: "2017-05-05"
+date: '2017-05-05'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "publish-jobs-to-linkedin-using-hirehive"
+slug: 'publish-jobs-to-linkedin-using-hirehive'
-seoTitle: "How to publish jobs to LinkedIn using HireHive Recruiting Software"
+seoTitle: 'How to publish jobs to LinkedIn using HireHive Recruiting Software'
-seoDescription: "Want to post jobs to LinkedIn and use an ATS at the same time?
-Read this article to find out how you publish jobs to LinkedIn using HireHive software."
+seoDescription: 'Want to post jobs to LinkedIn and use an ATS at the same time?
+Read this article to find out how you publish jobs to LinkedIn using HireHive software.'
-author: "Rachel-Hill"
+author: 'Rachel-Hill'
-coverImage: "/images/LinkedIn.png"
+coverImage: '/images/LinkedIn.png'
 ---

 #### **Why recruiters use LinkedIn**